Everything you need to know about Self Assessment tax returns

 File your tax return stress-free

 Completing your Self Assessment ensures that you’re paying the right amount of tax, based on what you’ve earned, minus the various expenses you’ve accrued from running your business.
 In some cases, you may even be owed money from HMRC.

-Remember to file as soon as possible and to take your time.
+Remember to file your tax return as soon as possible.
+Take your time to gather the relevant information and complete the form step by step.
 If you get stuck, refer back to this guide.
 You can also get help from HMRC’s Self Assessment team online and over the phone, if you need it.

-To stay on top of your finances from the outset, sign up for a Tide business current account today.
-Our handy features such as accounting software integration and automated expense management will make keeping track of all things tax a breeze.
+To stay on top of your finances from the outset, sign up for a free business bank account today.
+Our handy features, such as accounting software and automated expense management, will make keeping track of all things tax a breeze.

 Photo by Jopwell, published on Pexels